 What is Iqama and its Benefits in Saudi Arabia

 What is Iqama?

 In Saudi Arabia, the Iqama is an Arabic word also called Ikamet.
 The word iqama is referring to the second call of the Islamic prayer.
 Before the prayer begins the Muezzin (the person who calls people to pray in the mosque) says Ikamet or iqama to begin the prayer.
-It is a temporary ID card or resident permit for expatriates, it is a legal proof of living in KSA.
+It is a temporary ID card or resident permit for expatriates, it is legal proof of living in KSA.

 What is the purpose of Iqama?

 I am going to explain the purpose of Iqama, but do you know that it is also called Muqeem?
-Okay, now an Iqama is the proof of legal identity of living in Saudi Arabia.
+Okay, now an Iqama is proof of legal identity of living in Saudi Arabia.
 It is completely illegal to live in Saudi Arabia without having a Muqeem card or Iqama.
-Read How to Get New Iqama, Steps, and Documentation.

 It is a resident permit for all expatriates living/working in Saudi Arabia.
-When a person enters Saudi, 90 days working visa permit will be provided to that person.
-However, in the 90 days grace period the person should get to manage the proper Iqama ID.
+When a person enters Saudi, a 90-day working visa permit will be provided to that person.
+However, in the 90 days grace period, the person should get to manage the proper Iqama ID.
 Expatriates can ask their sponsors also known as Kafeel, or company to provide them a legal and working ID card “iqama”.

 What is the Iqama ID in Saudi Arabia?

 As I mentioned earlier, It is the legal proof of residence and working license for Expats in working Saudi.
 It contains a 10-digit number, which police “Shurta” and Jawazat can verify whenever they see it and ask you to provide it.
 It also contains your full name, company, and Kafeel’s name as well as the date of birth.
-It also contains the expiry date so that you know when it is going to be expired and renew it within the allowed period.
+It also contains the expiry date so that you know when it is going to expire and renew it within the allowed period.